pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1001-jj-slits.rst

 Features
 --------
-- New typhos screen for newly created JJSlits class.
+- New class and typhos screen for controlling JJSlits class.

 Device Updates
 --------------
-- Added JJSlits_AT_C8_HV class within slits.py and a corresponding typhos screen for new Model: JJ X-Ray AT-C8-HV
+- Added JJSlits class within slits.py and a corresponding typhos screen.
-- Controls for x-axis GAP and Width.
-- Controls for y-axis GAP and Width.

 New Devices
 -----------